janderssonse/janderssonse/README.md

-If it aint broken, fix it!
+If it aint broken, fix it anyway!
 --------------------------------

 I'm a developer with a passion for Open Source.
 In recent years I have shifted gears slightly (still developing though) and helped organisations improve Open Source Processes, in a practical agile way.
 My focus and :heart: is slightly to the tech side, as opposed to the enterprise overview side, as I like to get my hands dirty.